HussamHallak/ArchivableWeb/README.md

 **Calculation Formula:**

-a.
-No Flags are set: Use all collected measures: Visits, unique visits, and pages/visit.
+**a) No Flags are set: Use all collected measures: Visits, unique visits, and pages/visit.**

 The formula used in this calculation: